sensu/sensu-docs-legacy/source/docs/0.23/aggregates.md

 _NOTE: aggregates are created via the `"aggregate": true` [Sensu `check` definition attribute][4].
-The configuration example(s) provided above, and the "specification" provided here are for clarification and convenience only (i.e. this "specification" is just as subset of the [check definition specification][5], and not a definition of a distinct Sensu primitive)._
+The configuration example(s) provided above, and the "specification" provided here are for clarification and convenience only (i.e. this "specification" is just a subset of the [check definition specification][5], and not a definition of a distinct Sensu primitive)._

 #### Aggregate `check` attributes